 In the spring of 2011 my dad passed away unexpectedly.
 We were devastated at the loss.
 I wanted to make my sister something special to remember him and keep him close.
 For more than a year I sketched idea after idea, but nothing felt right.

 When I finally mustered the strength to sort through his things, I found a note he had written.
 It was a list of the positive things in his life scribbled on the back of an envelope.
 One of the lines read, "You will always have the love of your children."
 My heart burst!
-This was what I had been looking for.
+What I had been looking for, found me.

 I made my sister a simple ring with the word "love" etched in our dad's handwriting.
 Without telling her, I sent it off.
 When she opened the box she was overcome with emotion when she recognized his handwriting.
 She wears her ring everyday.
 At her insistence, I began offering handwriting jewelry in the Spring of 2013.